Tyler Burge: Anti-individualism

 Burge has argued for anti-individualism.
 In Burge's words, anti-individualism is a theory that asserts the following: “individuating many of a person or animal’s mental kinds … is necessarily dependent on relations that the person bears to the physical, or in some cases social, environment".
 This view, and some variants, has been called "content externalism", or just "externalism."
 Burge favors "anti-individualism" over this terminology, in part because he considers the central issue to be what individuates content, rather than where contents may be located, as "externalism" may suggest.
 (Burge 2003, 435–6).

 The patient's belief that arthritis is in his thigh depends on conventional meaning as determined by the linguistic community.

 Burge argues in a similar fashion that a person's beliefs are dependent on the physical world.
 In his thought experiment he attempted to demonstrate that all thoughts and beliefs have wide contents.

 In “The Meaning of Meaning” (1975), Putnam had argued that the meaning of a natural kind term such as “water” depends on the nature of the physical world.
 Burge argues that the difference in the thoughts is attributable to the difference between the nature of stuffs in the respective physical environments.
 As with the "arthritis" thought experiment, dependence of thought on the physical environment is a conclusion that is supposed to follow purely from reflection on the cases in the thought experiment.

 Burge has extended the thesis of anti-individualism into the realm of the theory of vision, arguing that the contents of representations posited by a computational theory of vision, such as that pioneered by David Marr, are dependent on the environment of the organism's evolutionary history.
 (See Burge 1986.)

 Anti-individualism about thoughts is a controversial thesis.
 It has been disputed on a number of grounds.
 For example, it has been claimed that the thesis undermines a person's authoritative knowledge of their own thought contents.
 (See, e.g., McKinsey 1991.)
 It has also been thought to cause problems for our understanding of the way that mental states cause behavior.
 (See, e.g., Fodor 1991.)
 Burge (1988) has argued that anti-individualism is compatible with knowledge of our own mental states.
 He has also argued that it presents no problems for our understanding of causation.
 (See Burge 1989.)

 Origins of Objectivity

-Burge published his first book-length monograph in 2010, offering a philosophical account of perception heavily informed by empirical psychology.
+Burge published his first book-length monograph, Origins of Objectivity, in 2010, offering a philosophical account of perception heavily informed by empirical psychology.
 The book was described by one reviewer as "an absolutely terrific work, conceived and executed at a scale and level of ambition rarely seen in contemporary philosophy."
 Another reviewer described it as "imperious" and "poorly written", offering "broad but shallow surveys of the sensory and perceptual powers of animals and infants".